 The date of initial application of IFRS 16 was effective for fiscal years beginning on or after January 1, 2019.
 The Company elected to adopt IFRS 16 using the modified retrospective approach.
-Under this approach, the Company did not restate its comparative figures but will recognize the cumulative effect of adopting IFRS 16 as an adjustment to opening deficit at the beginning of the 2020 fiscal year.
+Under this approach, the Company did not restate its comparative figures.
+There was no cumulative effect of adopting IFRS 16 on the opening deficit at the beginning of the 2020 fiscal year.
 The Company leases its head office building.
-The Company's current office lease extends to April, 2020.
+The Company's current office lease extends to April 2020.
 On transition to IFRS 16, the Company has elected to apply the practical expedient to grandfather the assessment of which transactions are leases and apply IFRS 16 only to contracts that were previously identified as leases.
 Contracts that were not identified as leases under IAS 17 Leases have not been reassessed for whether a lease exists.
 The Company has elected to not recognize right-of-use assets and lease liabilities for leases that have a lease term of 12 months or less and for leases of low-value assets.
 The Company has accounted for leases for which the lease term ends within 12 months of the date of initial application as short-term leases.
+As a practical expedient, the Company elected to separate non-lease components from lease components, and account for each lease component and any associated non-lease component separately.
 The Company has adopted IFRS 16 as of July 1, 2019, and has assessed no changes to the opening consolidated statements of financial position as a result of the adoption of this new standard.